demyxsh/demyx/README.md

 LOCAL MACHINE: Run et command using alias (assuming et is installed on local machine)
 ```
 et example
+# If you override the et port to something else than 2022, for example 3000
+et example:3000
 ```

 ### Requirements